Catriona Matthew: Professional career

 On 2 August 2009 at Royal Lytham & St Annes, Matthew won the Ricoh Women's British Open with a final score of 3-under-par over second-place finisher Karrie Webb.
 It was her first win in a major tournament.
 The victory came 11 weeks after she gave birth to her second daughter, Sophie.
 She was the first player from Scotland to win a women's major golf tournament.

 On 13 November 2011, Matthew won her fourth LPGA title at the Lorena Ochoa Invitational in Mexico.

 At the 2013 LPGA Championship, Matthew finished runner-up after losing a sudden-death playoff against the world number one Inbee Park.
 Matthew and Park finished the tournament tied together at five-under-par, with Matthew coming from seven strokes behind Park at the start of the final round.
 In the playoff, they both parred the first two extra holes, but Matthew lost out on the third extra hole when Park made birdie.

 In July 2016, Matthew was named as a vice-captain for the 2017 Solheim Cup but ended up playing in the match after an injury to Suzann Pettersen.

 On 21 September 2017, Matthew was announced as captain for the 2019 Solheim Cup, which took place at Gleneagles.
 Europe won the cup in 2019.

 In October 2019, Matthew was announced as Solheim Cup captain for 2021.
 On 6 September 2021, Matthew led the European team to defeat the US at the Inverness Club, Toledo, Ohio.

 Personal life

-Matthew's husband Graeme is her caddy and on 18 December 2006 they had their first child, a daughter named Katie Jessica Matthew and then gave birth to a second daughter named Sophie Lauren Matthew on 16 May 2009.
+Matthew's husband, Graeme, is her caddy.
+On 18 December 2006, they had their first child together, a daughter; on 16 May 2009, Matthew gave birth to a second daughter.

 In July 2009, Matthew and her husband escaped a fire at the hotel they were staying in while she played in the Evian Masters.
 Graeme suffered burns to his feet and was unable to caddy for two rounds.

 Matthew was appointed Member of the Order of the British Empire (MBE) in the 2010 New Year Honours and Officer of the Order of the British Empire (OBE) in the 2020 New Year Honours for services to golf.